jward0/magesim/readme.md

 To aid the process of constructing map jsons, `tools/map_csv_to_json.jl` has been provided.
 Running this with arguments of map name, filepath to node positions csv, filepath to adjacency matrix csv (see `maps/sample_adj.csv` and `maps/sample_pos.csv` for formatting details) will generate a valid map json for the given graph.
 Note that dummy nodes and node values must still be added manually.

 Obstacle maps must be provided as a black-and-white `.pgm` file, where black represents impassable obstacles and white represents free space.
 Take care to ensure that the scale factor you provide has been correctly calculated as world position / image pixel coordinates.

+## Operation
+To run the simulator with a given config file, the command `julia magesim.jl $config_name` should be run, where `$config_name` points to a file in `configs/`, eg. to run the simulator with the config specified in `configs/default.json`, the command `julia magesim.jl default` should be used.
+### Config
+All of the fields specified in `configs/default.json` are mandatory for user-defined config files. `"world"` holds a name associated with a set of world definiton files (including .info, .json, and optionally.pgm). `"headless"` holds a boolean flag for headless operation (ie. no gui). `"n_agents"` and `"agent_starts"` hold the number and start nodes of agents. `"speedup"` holds the maximum speedup that the simulator will attempt (note that this caps to 10 for non-headless operation). `"timeout"` holds the number of timesteps that will be performed. `"multithreaded"` holds a boolean flag for multithreading agent decision making and actions. `"do_log"` holds a boolean flag for saving logs. `"comm_range"` sets the maximum range at which inter-agent message passing can occur. `"check_los"` holds a boolean flag for whether the obstacle layer optionally used by the world should block communication. `"custom_config"` should hold all user-defined config values.
+### Parameter sweeps via config
+To run multiple sequential runs with varying config parameters, an optional second argument naming a parameter sweep config file can be provided.
+This file (see `configs/default_sweep.json` for an example) should contain lists of different values to be tested, keyed in the same way as in the main config files.
+Every combination of the provided parameters will be tested, and any config parameters not listed in the sweep config file will take the value specified in the main config file.

 ## Interface with PettingZoo ParallelEnv API
 ### Limitations